 Post-click landing pages have a short history, yet enterprise companies recognize the significance of this important conversion tool to capture leads and generate sales.
 After all, the post-click landing page is where conversions happen.

-But simply having a drag and drop builder or WYSIWYG editor, any number of optimized templates, and A/B testing functionality is no longer enough to create high-converting post-click landing pages.
+But simply having a drag and drop builder or WYSIWYG editor, optimized templates, and A/B testing functionality is no longer enough to create high-converting post-click experiences.

 Today’s enterprise businesses demand more from their partners.
 They require a complete enterprise post-click landing page solution that eliminates their primary pain points.

-The 5 most common enterprise post-click landing page pain points
+The 6 most common enterprise landing page pain points

 Pre-built templates can save time instead of building each page from scratch.
 But templates are only a starting point and you likely want to customize your pages down to the last pixel.
 Or, you could create each page from a blank canvas.
 Neither method is scalable and, frankly, enterprise teams deserve better.

 3. Creating AMP-compliant pages

 It is no secret that searches on mobile devices have overtaken desktop and users require a fast, enjoyable experience.
 And as more consumers and B2B buyers spend more time on mobile, marketers and advertisers are forced to adapt with mobile-optimized campaigns.
 So page bounce is a big deal to keep in mind when you consider these numbers:

 - 77% of mobile sites take over 10 seconds to load.